D01110788/TwiitterWikidata/README.md

 # TwiitterWikidata
 Project identifying if a correlation exists between live streamed Twitter hashtags and Wikidata revisions.
+**For each step in the process only a sample file has been provided.
+Due to the large number and size of files the full data content per step could not be included in the project in git**

 # Part 1 Twitter Data Live Streaming